Search the site

 The Twelve-step Program to Overcome Addiction

 Originally used by recovering alcoholics, this program can be practiced by anyone.
-Following such program for overcoming addiction can change once life.
+Following such program for overcoming addiction can change one's life.
 Read about the steps in this program.

 The twelve-step program was originally created by the organisation Alcoholics Anonymous.
 It helped people recover from their addiction to alcohol.
 Over the years, this program has been modified to help people deal with other problems and can even be used as a general set of guidelines.
 Here are the twelve steps.